huiwang/hexo-recommended-posts/README-en.md

 hexo recommend
 ```
 ## 3. Show recommended posts
-You need to have this feature in your theme to show recommended posts.
-It's integrated in the following theme
+If you use one of the following themes
 - [hexo-theme-freemind](https://github.com/wzpan/hexo-theme-freemind)

-To enable the feature, go to the theme `_config.yml`:
+You only need to enable the feature in your theme `_config.yml`:

 ```
 # Recommended posts